Davis-Townsend Elementary School

 Every teacher will need to complete a set of Emergency Lesson Plans to turn in to the assistant principal.
 These plans need to be general in nature.
 The lesson plans should also include class roll, seating charts, lunch schedules, procedures for dismissal, medication for students, and any other pertinent information that a substitute may need.
 Hopefully, you will never need to use these, but if you do, please replace them so we will be prepared.

 - Daily Schedule

 Each teacher will follow the master schedule.
 This will be monitored during observations and walkthroughs.
 A copy of that schedule should be posted outside of your door at all times.
-The office will provide a laminated copy to be posted at the beginning of the year.
 If you need to make an adjustment to your schedule due to a speaker, project, etc. please inform both administrators via email at least one day in advance.
 It also helps remind us if you put a sticky note directly on the schedule.

 - Classroom Management / Behavior Plan / Discipline Procedures

 Davis-Townsend is a PBIS school.
 The PBIS matrix should be monitored and upheld by all staff members.